-To apply for an exemplification complete the application for exemplification and mail it to the Supreme Court of NSW, GPO Box 3, Sydney NSW 2001 or file it in the registry.
+To apply for an exemplification complete the application for exemplification and either: email it to the registry at firstname.lastname@example.org; post it to GPO Box 3, Sydney NSW 2001 or lodge it in person at the registry.
 A fee is payable for this service.
 Generally it takes the Court 14 days to process your request.

 Practice Note SC Gen 2 applies to probate files with the following additional information: